uob-coms20007/uob-coms20007.github.io/semantics/functionality.md

 ---
 layout: math
-title: Structural Induction (pt.
-2)
+title: Functionality
 nav_order: 5
 mathjax: true
 parent: Semantics
 ---

-# Functionality
+# Proof of Functionality

 Last time we saw how some programs may or may not terminate and thus are not strictly mathematical functions.
 Although some programs might not have a final state for all inputs states, no program can produce multiple final states.